Physical (Olivia Newton-John album): Background and development

-In 1978, Newton-John starred as the female lead, "Sandy", in the musical film Grease, which was a worldwide blockbuster and had a best-selling soundtrack.
+In 1978, Olivia Newton-John starred as the female lead, Sandy Olsson, in the musical film Grease, which was a worldwide blockbuster and had a best-selling soundtrack.
 Before the film, Newton-John was known for country pop and adult contemporary songs.
 Following the huge success of Grease, and inspired by her character's transformation from goody-goody "Sandy 1" to the sexy, spandex-clad "Sandy 2", she traded her previous musical styles for a sexier and more aggressive pop image.
 Later that same year, Newton-John released the studio album Totally Hot, and two years later, the Xanadu soundtrack (1980), both with a more pop-oriented style than in her past albums.
 Physical was recorded and released in 1981, marking the longest gap between Newton-John studio albums at the time; from 1971 to 1978, she recorded at least one studio album per year.
 Newton-John feared that she could be overexposed with many works released in a short period.

 Physical followed Newton-John's new image, perceived as a more sexualized and mature record.
 It also marked her first studio album without any country tracks.
 The new music style generated some criticism from the country-music community and Newton-John's old fans.
 In a Billboard article, she said: "You might lose a few fans but you gain others.
 You have to do what's comfortable. [...]
 I've gotten the confidence to be more adventurous whereas in the past I didn't think it was time."